swarniket/Bank-Management-System-on-java/readme.txt

-This rar file contains all the API important for this project and the script file for the database of the project.
+This rar file contains all the API important for this project and the script file for the database of the project and the project itself.